 Church building work starts

 Work commenced and the first payment to the builders Myers and Wilson made.
-The contract for the building (not including the towers, chancel and side chapels) was £4,033.
+The contract for the building (not including the steeple, sanctuary and side chapels at this stage) was £4,033.

 Church foundation stone